Pikalex04/AnarchyDumper.py/README.md

-# AnarchyDumper
+# AnarchyDumper.py

-AnarchyDumper is a program written in Python that dumps all the contents of one or more Discord text channels.
+AnarchyDumper.py is a program written in Python that dumps all the contents of one or more Discord text channels.

 ## About